Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Recent Performance of the Australian Economy

-A number of explanations for the resilience of the Australian economy have been proffered: \begin{itemize} \item Since the mid 2000s Australia has benefited from a favourable movement in terms of trade driven by the strong global demand for commodities, much of it coming from Asia.
+\end{landscape} } \begin{itemize} \item Since the mid 2000s Australia has benefited from a favourable movement in terms of trade driven by the strong global demand for commodities, much of it coming from Asia.
 An appreciating foreign exchange rate over the same period has been a key factor in the relatively smooth adjustment of the economy to the increase in terms of trade \citep{BKPR13}.
 Inflation has been consistent with the target set by the Reserve Bank of Australia (RBA), unemployment has remained relatively low, and economic growth has mostly been around trend --- the economy registered a mild contraction in the fourth quarter of 2008, but did not experience a recession.
 These economic fundamentals have shielded Australia from the financial crisis. \item Residential mortgages, typically floating rate with full recourse to the borrower, have accounted for 50--60\% of loans on the balance sheet of Australian banks over the past decade.
 With the vast bulk of residential mortgages originated by the banks and held to maturity, the risks associated with the banks' residential mortgage portfolios are comparatively small.
 Other notable structural factors of the Australian financial sector which serve to constrain excessive risk taking include: the government's ``four pillars'' policy precluding mergers between the four major banks, which dominate the Australian financial sector; and the ability of the Australian banks to pay fully-franked dividends to shareholders \citep{LD13}.
 The attention to risk quantification and management by the major banks, in order to achieve Basel~II IRB approval in 2008, arguably helped discourage excessive risk-taking too \citep{BD10}.